aedera/deepredmt/README.md

   </p>
 </figure>

-The score is computed from motifs automatically extracted from the flanking bases by a multi-layer convolutional neural network, whose full architecture is schematically shown below.
+The score is computed from complex _cis_elements or motifs automatically extracted from the flanking bases by a multi-layer convolutional neural network, whose full architecture is schematically shown below.

 <figure>
   <p align="center">